Water Heater Expansion Tank: What It Is, Installation & Code Requirements

 While experienced DIYers can install expansion tanks, professional installation ensures code compliance and proper function.
 The process typically includes:

-1. Location selection – Install on the cold water inlet line before the water heater, typically using a tee fitting.
-The tank should be accessible for future inspection and maintenance.
+1. Location selection – Install on the cold water inlet line, downstream of any PRV, check valve, or backflow preventer.
+The tank should be accessible for future inspection.

-2. Orientation and mounting – Can be mounted horizontally or vertically near the heater.
-Must be supported independently on a wall bracket or stand, not by connecting pipes per code requirements.
+2. Orientation and mounting – Can be mounted vertically (preferred) or horizontally near the heater.
+Must be supported independently on a wall bracket or stand, not by connecting pipes per IPC 308.10.

-3. Air pre-charge adjustment – Set the air pressure in the tank to match your static water pressure (typically 40-60 PSI).
-This critical step ensures the tank functions properly throughout all pressure ranges.
+3. Air pre-charge adjustment – Set the air pressure in the tank to match your measured static water pressure (typically 40-70 PSI).
+Most tanks ship with a 40 PSI factory pre-charge that often needs adjustment before installation.

-4. Connection installation – Use appropriate fittings (threaded, compression, or push-to-connect like SharkBite) with unions for easy future removal during maintenance or replacement.
+4. Connection installation – Use appropriate fittings (threaded, compression, or push-to-connect like SharkBite) with unions for easy future removal.

 5. System testing – Check all connections for leaks, verify proper system pressure throughout heating cycles, and ensure the T&P valve no longer drips.